IanDCarroll/ScrumBucket/Product_Backlog.md

 - Blog post on Personal Retrospectives
 - Blog post on Asynchronous Scrum
 - Lightening talk on DaXue and Consulting
+- Lightening talk on ZhongYong and Consulting
+- Lightening talk on the 5 Elements and Consulting
+- Lightening talk on the 4 Noble flowers and Consulting
+- Lightening talk on Li Qi Xiang and the role of principles and process in software
+- Lightening talk on Pair Programming and Improv Skills
 - Video-record all talks
 - Create a blog or talk for every waza
 - New Uncle Bob replacement video series starring Amanda